evilchili/linernotes-dot-club-docs/draft/server_rules.md

 **If you are a user of a federated instance and harass one of our members**, we will:

 - suspend your account; and
-- inform your instance's moderation team.
+- inform your instance's Moderation Team.

 **If another instance explicitly or implicitly enables the posting of *Prohibited Content***, we will: